-Soft plastic worms are, by far, the most versatile lure when it comes to bass fishing.
-Knowing how to properly use many of the plastic worm rigs and when to employ them will translate into getting bites on days when fish are unusually stubborn or sluggish.
+Soft plastic worms are, by far, the most versatile lure in bass fishing.
+Knowing how to use plastic worm rigs properly and when to employ them will translate into getting bites on days when fish are unusually stubborn or sluggish.

-If you’re new to bass fishing or are unfamiliar with the different types of worm rigs you can use, we’ve compiled this article to explain the most popular worm rigs for bass, as well as how and when you should use them.
+If you’re new to bass fishing or are unfamiliar with the different types of worm rigs you can use, we’ve compiled this article to explain the most popular worm rigs for bass and how and when you should use them.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.